palantir/sls-packaging/readme.md

  * `serviceName` the name of this service, used to construct the final artifact's file name.
  * `mainClass` class containing the entry point to start the program.
  * (optional) `args` a list of arguments to supply when running `start`.
+ * (optional) `checkArgs` a list of arguments to supply to the moniotring script, if omitted, no monitoring script will be generated.
  * (optional) `defaultJvmOpts` a list of default JVM options to set on the program.
  * (optional) `enableManifestClasspath` a boolean flag; if set to true, then the explicit Java classpath is omitted from the generated Windows start script and instead infered